soleimanihamed/Business-Analysis/README.md

 # Business Analysis

 ## Overview
 This repository contains various business analysis projects and case studies that demonstrate a range of business and strategic insights.
-The focus is on analyzing key business strategies and innovations that can shape the future of organizations.
-It includes research on emerging technologies, business transformations, and strategic frameworks.

 ### Projects and Structure